-Maria celebrated her first Asian conference with a photoblog.
+Maria celebrated attending her first Asian conference with this photoblog.
 So read on to find out about those wild animals, indigenous viewpoints on conservation, and how Malaysian clothes can be a great alternative to a Western suit.

 Back in July, I attended the 29th International Congress for Conservation Biology (ICCB) held in Kuala Lumpur, Malaysia.
 The theme of the conference was ‘Conservation Beyond Boundaries: Connecting biodiversity with communities, government, and stakeholders’.